t-kandasami/tp/docs/UserGuide.md

 ```

 Behaviour notes
-- All filter forms are read-only and do not modify stored data.
+- This filter is read-only and does not modify stored data.
-- Matching for course keywords is case-insensitive and uses substring matching.
+- The filtered list retains the original indices from the full course list so the printed numbers correspond to each
+  course's index in the complete list (useful when editing/deleting by index).
 - If no matches are found, a clear empty-filter message is shown (e.g., `No sessions found on 23 Oct 2025`).

 ### Filter by course name and date